How to comply

 Paths to compliance

 Paths to compliance – written guides and videos:

 a.
-Compliance through exemption (pdf)
+Compliance through exemption (PDF)

 d.
-Conditional compliance granted by the compliance date (pdf)
+Conditional compliance granted by the compliance date (PDF)

 Paths to compliance – flow charts:

-Covered commercial buildings must meet the
+Tier 1buildings must meet the

 following reporting schedule:

 June 1, 2026